Use Gamification In Your LMS To Make Learning More Fun

 Some games give instructions in written text, while others provide a guided tutorial where you play the first level of the game, or an introductory level, with assistance.
 Just remember–the student’s likeliness of becoming instantly engaged, as well as the danger of becoming immediately discouraged, depends largely on the first few moments with your courseware system.

 Just as all video and computer games become gradually more challenging as they go, so should your LMS learning system.
 Begin the course with basic tasks, and work upward from there.
-This is another reason to keep the method with which your learners interact consistent throughout your course–as levels become increasingly difficult, your learner won’t want to be hassled with learning new rules.
+This is another reason to keep the method with which your learners interact consistently throughout your course–as levels become increasingly difficult, your learner won’t want to be hassled with learning new rules.

 An important game feature to include is the allowance for trial and error.
 If a student fails to successfully complete a level, he or she should be given another chance or multiple chances until it’s completed.
 If a student fails at the third level, allow him or her to start over at the third level.
 A student shouldn’t have to begin again at level one.